 When you are introduced to someone new, you may tell them how pleased you are getting to know them.
 If it’s someone you already heard a lot about, but have never met so far, you may say “Schön, Sie endlich kennenzulernen.”
 The “endlich” means “eventually” as in “I’m delighted to meet you eventually.”

 In case the person you meet isn’t new to you, but in fact an old friend or acquaintance, you can use this phrase to say “nice to see you.”

 Different to the English language where “How do you do” is considered a form of welcome, the German “Wie geht es Ihnen” is more of a follow-up question to one of the greetings above.
 So you should reply with something like “Mir geht es gut, danke.”
 “I’m fine, thank you.”
 (For the less formal “Wie geht’s?” see below.)

 Less Formal Ways how to say Hello in German

 As you will have guessed, the direct translation of “Hello” in English.
-In private meetings it’s often used as the only word for welcoming someone.
+In informal situations it’s often used as the only word for welcoming someone.

 In a business meeting it’s either used in combination with other greeting phrases, such as “Hallo, Frau Schmidt!
 Schön, Sie endlich kennenzulernen.” or as a short reply, e.g. when being introduced to a number of people.